As part of the university’s green initiative, all student bills are electronic.

-Graduate and Division of Graduate, Online & Professional Studies tuition and fees are based on actual course enrollment.
+Graduate, Professional & Online Studies (GPS) tuition and fees are based on actual course enrollment.

 Financial aid disbursements are made directly to the student’s account (except in the case of student employment).

-Students whose financial aid is in excess of their student invoice by $50 or more will be issued a book voucher.
+Students whose financial aid is in excess of their student invoice by $50 or more will be offered a book advancement.

 Consider the advantages to signing up: